mehulkagathara/applitools-hackathon/README.md

 #### Project Structure
 #### resources folder
-This folder is key holder to keep all properties, test data & driver configurations.
-{:.note .note--danger}
-Set chrome driver executable path to `webdriver.chrome.driver` properties before execution.
+`application.properties` - This file is key holder to keep all driver related properties & configurations.
+Set chrome driver executable path to `webdriver.chrome.driver` properties before execution (by default set to my local path).
 If you want to execute with other browsers please change `driver.name` properties.

+`applitools.properties` - This